malickbax/readme-generator/README.md

 No testing required

 ## More Projects
+This README file was generated using the readme-generator.
 More of my projects are available on https://github.com/malickbax